cabforum/forum/SMCWG-charter.md

    of the SMCWG as determined by consensus during a SMCWG Meeting or Teleconference, or upon the request of any Member of the SMCWG, by a Ballot among Members of the SMCWG.

-To confirm the list of initial Members, at least two-thirds of the organizations on the Chair's list of proposed, qualifying Members SHALL publicly vote in favor of adopting the list of Members.
-If the initial list fails to be adopted, the Chair SHALL consider the feedback and MAY update the initial list of proposed, qualifying Members as a result, and a second vote using these same rules shall be performed.
-If an initial list of Members cannot be agreed upon, the SMCWG shall be dissolved.

 ##### 3.2.3.
 Suspension and Cessation of Working Group Membership